 The dataset contains 5 columns with Product ID, Color, Size, and Price list of the products of a company.
 Now if you have multiple criteria and you want to match multiple criteria to get a value related to the matched value.
 The following sections of the article will show 3 different formulas with the INDEX and MATCH functions with multiple criteria.
 So, let us move forward.

-1. Nested Excel Formula Using INDEX and MATCH Functions with Multiple Criteria
+1. Nested Formula Using INDEX and MATCH Functions

 Let us assume that we have to find out the price of a product from the dataset by matching the product ID, color and size.